-Concordia University Texas College of Education offers a Doctor of Education degree (EdD) with two areas of specialization: Educational Administration (with Texas superintendent certification option for qualified candidates) and Curriculum and Instruction.
+Concordia University Texas College of Education offers a Doctor of Education degree (EdD) with two areas of specialization: Educational Leadership (with Texas Superintendent Certification option for qualified candidates) and Curriculum and Instruction.
+The degree is ideal for education professionals and organizational trainers who are looking to advance in their careers and assume leadership roles.
+The ultimate goal of the Concordia EdD is to develop your skills and understanding, so that you can empower your students to do amazing things.